'Birdman' vs 'Boyhood' Oscar battle heats up after Spirit Awards

-SANTA MONICA, Calif.
-(Reuters) - Dark showbiz satire “Birdman,” and coming-of-age tale “Boyhood,” took the top honors at the Independent Spirit Awards on Saturday, a day before Hollywood’s biggest night when both will face off in the top Oscars categories.
+SANTA MONICA, Calif., Feb 21 (Reuters) - Dark showbiz satire “Birdman,” and coming-of-age tale “Boyhood,” took the top honors at the Independent Spirit Awards on Saturday, a day before Hollywood’s biggest night when both will face off in the top Oscars categories.

 “Birdman,” nominated for nine Oscars on Sunday, won three Spirit Awards, including the top prize of best feature.